anhsirkmusnah/2021/ff.md

     data_feature,
     reps,
     gamma,
-    target_label,
-    info,
+    target_label=None,  # Made optional with default
+    info='quantum_features',
     slice_size=50000,
     train_flag=False,
-    # NEW: Enhanced feature extraction parameters
     svd_cutoff=1e-5,
     use_enhanced_features=True,
     include_correlations=True,
     correlation_config=None,
-    use_batch_processing=False
-):
+    use_batch_processing=False,
+    mpi_comm=None  # NEW: Allow external MPI comm or use internal ):
     """
     Generate projected quantum features with enhanced capabilities for fraud detection.

+    This function can be imported and used as a library function.

     Args:
         data_feature: Input classical features (numpy array or pandas DataFrame)
         reps: Number of circuit repetitions
         gamma: Gamma hyperparameter for ansatz
-        target_label: Target label column (not used in feature generation but for metadata)
+        target_label: Target label column (optional, not used in feature generation)
         info: String identifier for output file naming
         slice_size: Number of samples to process per batch (default: 50000)
         train_flag: Whether to fit and save scaler (True for training data)